 The Company determined that the Pre-Funded Warrants were indexed to the Company's own stock and met the requirements for equity classification.
 Proceeds allocated to such warrants totaled \$0.8 million.
-No Pre-Funded Warrants remain outstanding on March 31, 2024.
+No Pre-Funded Warrants remain outstanding on June 30, 2024.

-The Common Stock Warrants have (i) an exercise price per share of common stock equal to \$108.00 per share, (ii) a cashless exercise option if, at the time of exercise, there is no effective registration statement registering or the prospectus is not available for the issuance of the warrant shares to the holder, with the number of shares received determined according to the formula set forth in the Common Stock Warrant or (iii) an alternate cashless exercise option, which became exercisable on March 15, 2023, equal to the product of (x) the aggregate number of shares of common stock that would be issuable upon a cash exercise and (y) 0.5.
+The Common Stock Warrants have (i) an exercise price per share of common stock equal to \$108.00 per share, (ii) a cashless exercise option if, at the time of exercise, there is no effective registration statement registering or the prospectus is not available for the issuance of the warrant shares to the holder, with the number of shares received determined according to the formula set forth in the

+Common Stock Warrant or (iii) an alternate cashless exercise option, which became exercisable on March 15, 2023, equal to the product of (x) the aggregate number of shares of common stock that would be issuable upon a cash exercise and (y) 0.5.
 The Common Stock Warrants are exercisable upon issuance and expire on February 17, 2028.
-The exercise price and the number of shares of common stock issuable upon exercise of the Common Stock Warrants is subject to adjustment in the event of certain stock dividends and distributions, splits, combinations, reclassifications or similar events affecting the common stock.
+The exercise price and the number of shares of common stock issuable upon exercise of the Common Stock Warrants are subject to adjustment in the event of certain stock dividends and distributions, splits, combinations, reclassifications or similar events affecting the common Stock.
 Holders of the Common Stock Warrants will participate in any distributions to common stockholders as if the holders had exercised the Common Stock Warrants.
 The Common Stock Warrants are redeemable upon the occurrence of a Fundamental Transaction (as defined in the Common Stock Purchase Warrant Agreement).

 The Company determined that the Common Stock Warrants are not indexed to the Company's own stock and therefore are precluded from equity classification.
 In addition, the Common Stock Warrant liability meets the definition of a derivative instrument.
-The Common Stock Warrants will be measured at fair value at inception and in subsequent reporting periods with changes in fair value recognized in income as change in fair value of warrant liabilities in the period of change in the condensed consolidated statements of operations and comprehensive loss.
+The Common Stock Warrants will be measured at fair value at inception and in subsequent reporting periods with changes in fair value recognized in income as change in fair value of warrant liabilities in the period of change in the condensed consolidated statements of operations.
 The fair value of the Common Stock Warrant liability at inception was \$7.6 million.
-During the three months ended March 31, 2024, no Common Stock Warrants were exercised.
-On March 31, 2024, 66,665 Common Stock Warrants remain outstanding.
-The change in fair value after issuance consisted of a reduction of expense of \$0.1 million during the three months ended March 31, 2024.
+During the three and six months ended June 30, 2024, no Common Stock Warrants were exercised.
+On June 30, 2024, 66,665 Common Stock Warrants remain outstanding.
+The change in fair value after issuance consisted of expense of \$0.2 million and \$0.2 million during the three and six months ended June 30, 2023, respectively.